 Planet of the Daleks⭐⭐⭐⭐⭐

-Planet Of The Daleks plays like a 1930’s B-movie serial – crossed with sci-fi, set on an alien jungle world; featuring killer plants, invisibility-cloaking indigenious alien lifeforms and an army of Daleks; set on capturing the secret of invisbility.
+Planet Of The Daleks plays like a 1930’s B-movie serial; crossed with sci-fi.
+Set on an alien jungle world; featuring killer plants, invisibility-cloaking indigenious alien lifeforms – and an army of Daleks; who are fixed on capturing the secret of invisbility.

-Along for the ride, is a stranded platoon of Thals, intent on preventing an army of invisiblity cloaking Daleks from wiping out the entire cosmos.
+Along for the ride, is a stranded platoon of Thals, intent on preventing the Daleks from discovering invisiblity.

 3) “The Daleks’ Master Plan” – First Doctor – Season Three – 1965

-It’s really 4-5 different adventures, encompassing the Dalek’s plan to unite galaxies to their cause and develop a superweapon “Time Destructor” bomb, to annihilate opposition – to their universal aims.
+It’s really 4-5 different adventures, encompassing the Dalek’s plan – to unite galaxies to their cause and develop a superweapon “Time Destructor” bomb.
+That is planned to annihilate opposition – to their universal aims.

 2) “Genesis Of The Daleks” – Fourth Doctor – Season 12 – 1975

-Genesis Of The Daleks, is a clever deconstructed prequel to the Dalek story – introducing them as humanoid Kaleds; in a civil war with the neighbouring Thals on Skaro and their creator; Davros.
+Genesis Of The Daleks, is a cleverly deconstructed prequel to the Dalek story; introducing them as humanoid Kaleds.
+In a civil war, with the neighbouring Thals – on Skaro and the Kaled Dalek creator; Davros.

-We get to see the Dalek project’s well-intentioned beginnings and the hijacking by Davros to create an evolved and emotionless force, to wipe out their Thal enemies, for good.
+We get to see the Dalek projects, well-intentioned beginnings – and the hijacking by Davros to create an evolved and emotionless death-force, to wipe out their Thal enemies, for good.

 1) “The Dalek Invasion Of Earth” – First Doctor – Season Two – 1964

-The original Dalek/Earth invasion tale, really caught the public’s imagination in the first full flourish of Dalek-mania, in 1964.
-Helped by the first full use of “on-location” classic London landmarks, The Dalek Invasion of Earth became the blueprint for every post-invasion story, that followed.
+The original Dalek/Earth invasion tale, really caught the public’s imagination, in the first full flourish of Dalek-mania, in 1964.
+Helped by the first full use of “on-location” classic London landmarks, The Dalek Invasion of Earth becaming the blueprint – for every post-invasion story, that followed.